PeopleAdmin helps simplify hiring and prepare first-generation college grads for work.

 Many colleges and universities are deeply steeped in traditions that guide their missions and plans for the future.
 And occasionally, technology can complement that history and further advance the educational mission.

-HT uses SelectSuite 7, which offers many advanced features that contribute to recruiting, hiring and branding.
-Rebecca and her team have demonstrated that intentional use of the solution is the key to realizing expanded benefits, such as streamlining all the university’s hiring — faculty, staff, adjuncts and students — through SelectSuite.
+Rebecca and her team have demonstrated that intentional use of the solution is the key to realizing expanded benefits, such as streamlining all the university’s hiring — faculty, staff, adjuncts, and students — through the HigherEd Platform.

 This streamlining has also encouraged hiring managers to embrace the benefits of the cloud-based system for all open positions.